Unvianpetronas/fcj-workshop/fcj-workshop-template-main/content/2-Proposal/_index.md

 **Backend:**
 - Python 3.12+ with FastAPI
 - boto3 (AWS SDK)
-- asyncio for concurrent workers
+- asyncio for concurrent task execution
 - Redis for caching
 - pytest for testing